CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/left-panel.md

 ### Collapse/Expand Palette Groups

-To expand or collapse all Palette Groups, click the relevant + or - icon at the top of the Left Panel.
-Each Palette Group may be expanded or collapsed independently by clicking on the arrow to the right of the group name.
+To expand or collapse all Palette Groups, click the relevant {{< image src="/images/Flow Editor - Expand All.png" >}} or {{< image src="/images/Flow Editor - Collapse All.png" >}} icon at the top of the Left Panel.
+Each Palette Group may be expanded or collapsed independently by clicking on the {{< image src="/images/Flow Editor - Expand Palette.png" >}} or {{< image src="/images/Flow Editor - Collapse Palette.png" >}} icon to the right of the group name.

 ### View Functional Blocks

-To view the function blocks contained in the Palette, click on the down arrow (v) to the right of the palette group to expand the group and show the function blocks it contains, or alternatively, click the plus icon (+) on the Palette’s title bar to expand all the palette groups.
+To view the functional blocks contained in the Palette, click on the {{< image src="/images/Flow Editor - Expand Palette.png" >}} icon to the right of the palette group to expand the group and show the functional blocks it contains, or alternatively, click the {{< image src="/images/Flow Editor - Expand All.png" >}} icon at the top of the Left Panel to expand all the palette groups.

 ### Search for a Block